Welding Safety Training – [Complete Video Package]

-This welding safety training video will teach your welders how to properly use their equipment without getting injured.
-As you know, welding is performed at very high temperatures which when mixed with oxygen, acetylene, hydrogen or other fuel gases, can be the recipe for disaster.
-Other types of welding operations might include high voltage electricity that might cause shock hazards or electrical sparks.
-That's why this welding safety video is so important.
+This welding safety training course will teach your welders how to properly use their equipment without getting injured.
+As you know, welding, cutting, and brazing is performed at very high temperatures, which, when mixed with oxygen, acetylene, hydrogen, or other fuel gases, can be a recipe for disaster.
+Other types of welding operations might include high-voltage electricity that might cause shock hazards or electrical sparks.
+There are numerous other potential hazards, and that’s why this welding safety video is so important.

 - What types of PPE or personal protective equipment should be used while welding?